MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

     }
     ```

-1. Materialized view with backfill and effectiveDateTime - view is created based on records from this datetime only:
+1. Materialized view with backfill and `effectiveDateTime` - view is created based on records from the datetime only:

     <!-- csl -->
     ```